mesosphere/spark-build/README.md

-Spark DCOS Package
+# Spark DCOS Package
-===

 This repo lets you configure, build, and test a new Spark DCOS package.
 It is the source for the Spark package in universe.
 If you wish to modify that package, you should do so here, and generate a new package as described below.

-Configuring
+## Configuring
----

 edit `manifest.json`.

-Create a package
----
+## Push a docker image

+This will make a docker image from the distribution specified in `manifest.json`

 ```
-export DOCKER_IMAGE=...
-./bin/make-package.sh
+DOCKER_IMAGE=<name> make docker
 ```

-This command builds a docker image, pushes it, and writes a new package to `build/package`.
-It uses the components listed in `manifest.json`.

-Create a universe
+## Create a package

----
+Write a package to `build/package`.
+Use the `DOCKER_IMAGE` name you created above.

 ```
-./bin/make-universe.sh
+DOCKER_IMAGE=<name> make package
 ```

+## Create a universe

-This produces a new universe in `build/universe`.
-You can then point your local `dcos` to this location via `dcos config set package.sources`.
+Write a universe to `build/universe`.
+You can then upload this to e.g. S3, and point your DCOS cluster at it via `dcos package repo add`.

-Create a docker image
----

 ```
-./bin/make-docker.sh <spark-dist> <image>
+make universe
 ```

-* `<spark-dist>`: path to spark distribution
-* `<image>`: name of docker image

-This creates a new docker image from the given spark distribution.
-It is called by `./bin/make-package.sh`.

-Test
+## Test
----

 ```
 ./bin/test.sh
 ```

-This performs every build step, including tests.
-It builds spark, the docker image, the package, and the universe.
-It spins up a CCM cluster and tests spark against that cluster.

-It requires several env variables.
+This requires several env variables, and is primarily used in CI.
 Read the comment at the top of the file for a complete description.